-b.
-If he doesn't know anything about logic, he will (still) know Modus Ponens.

-- (77) a.
-She very rarely eats anything at all for lunch. - b.
-She very rarely doesn't eat anything at all for lunch.
+- b.
+If he doesn't know anything about logic, he will (still) know Modus Ponens. - (77) a.
+She very rarely eats anything at all for lunch.

-Ladusaw (1979) was aware of these facts: The implementation of his theory requires that an NPI be licensed by one downward-entailing operator; once licensed, it will stay licensed.
-Dowty (1994) suggests a distinction between semantic licensing based on downward-entailingness, and syntactic licensing that suppresses the flip-flop behavior of semantic licensing.
+Ladusaw [26] was aware of these facts: The implementation of his theory requires that an NPI be licensed by one downward-entailing operator; once licensed, it will stay licensed.
+Dowty [5] suggests a distinction between semantic licensing based on downward-entailingness, and syntactic licensing that suppresses the flip-flop behavior of semantic licensing.